- Oops!Something went wrong.Please try again later.

-Prologis does not have the right combination of two key ingredients — a positive Earnings ESP and Zacks Rank #3 (Hold) or higher — for increasing the odds of an earnings beat.
+Prologis does not have the right combination of two key elements — a positive Earnings ESP and a Zacks Rank #3 (Hold) or higher — for increasing the odds of an FFO beat.

 Stocks That Warrant a Look

-SBA Communications Corporation SBAC, set to report quarterly numbers on May 5, has an Earnings ESP of +0.44% and carries a Zacks Rank of 2 (Buy), currently.
-You can see see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+Boston Properties, Inc., slated to release fourth-quarter earnings on Jan 25, has an Earnings ESP of +1.78% and carries a Zacks Rank of 3 at present.
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Duke Realty Corporation DRE, slated to release first-quarter earnings on Apr 29, has an Earnings ESP of +2.86% and carries a Zacks Rank of 3, at present.
+Highwoods Properties, Inc., scheduled to report quarterly numbers on Feb 8, has an Earnings ESP of +2.67% and carries a Zacks Rank of 3.